The GRaSPER Lab at the University of Aberdeen

 - What is the interrelationship of action and perception processes and what does this tell us about the organization of the human visual cortex?

-To answer these questions, we primarily apply experimental behavioural methods (psychophysics) but also occasionally conduct neuropsychological studies.
-Examining the visuomotor behaviour of patients who suffer from specific perceptual and spatial impairments (such as hemianopia, visual neglect, or visual form agnosia), provides another interesting approach to investigate how perceptual deficits are related to inaccurate visuomotor behaviour.
+We primarily apply experimental behavioural methods (psychophysics) but also occasionally conduct neuropsychological studies examining the visuomotor behaviour of patients who suffer from specific perceptual and spatial impairments (such as hemianopia and visual neglect).